DCS-training/AdvancedLLMs/ollama-cheatsheet.md

 # Ollama Cheatsheet
 ## Installation

 To install Ollama head to the [Ollama website](https://ollama.com) and download the appropriate installer.
-If you're a Mac or Linux user you can skip this by running this command in the terminal
+If you're a Linux user you can skip this by running this command in the terminal

 `curl -fsSL https://ollama.com/install.sh | sh`